 If you intend to relocate your trampoline, you can purchase trampoline wheels.
 The advantages of trampoline wheels are listed below; you can easily mow your lawn when you move your trampoline.

-The wheels come in a variety of sizes to accommodate trampolines of various shapes and sizes.
+The wheels come in various sizes to accommodate trampolines of various shapes and sizes.
 They are adaptable.
 These are simple to install and require no special tools.

 These wheels make the job easier, and a single adult may easily move the trampoline when you need to work in the yard.
 All you have to do is slide the wheels under the trampoline’s legs.